relaxdiego/mign/README.md

 Usage
 -----
-Point your browser to `http://mign.dev`
+1. Point your browser to `http://mign.dev`
+2. Learn more about the features by opening `doc/features.html` with your favorite browser

 Found a bug?
 ------------